siondawson/milestone-project-3/readme.md

   * This website is a python package.
 Python is used to render the website and pass data between the database (back-end) and the front-end.
 * Flask
   * Flask was used..
+* SQL Alchemy
+  * Used for database management
+* Elephant SQL
+  * Free plan (Tiny Turtle) used to host database on deployed version.
+* Heroku
+  * Used for deployment of live site.
 * Jquery
   * Used primarily for datepicker and timepicker.
 * Techsini